 A big welcome to all our children who have started Reception at St Christopher's after the summer break.
 We are delighted with how well the children have settled into RO and look forward to our learning journey this year.

 In Reception we encourage our children to be independent learners.
 We encourage them to choose activities, tidy up after themselves, access snack and dress and undress independently - this is something we support initially.
 We ask that you support us by encouraging your child to become more independent at home e.g. dressing and undressing, helping with jobs around the house.

 In Reception we teach phonics daily.
 We follow Read Write Inc. Phonics is the learning and application of the letters and sounds children need in order to read and write.
-Phonics is split into phases based on children's development.
-Information and activities can be found at the following websites.
-Please use these at home to play games with your children and support their learning.
+Phonics is split into groups based on children's development.
+Information can be found in the link below.

 Your child can bring water into school in a water bottle with a sports cap.
 The bottles need to be labelled with your child's name and we recommend that they bring a drink daily so they always have access to water.

 This year as a way of communicating with families we have sent you an email invitation to join our class Dojo page.
 This platform allows you to see when we reward your child with a monster point and see work we have done in class and messages on class story.
 If you have not received your invitation please inform a member of staff of your up to date email address so we can resend it or click the link below.

 RE - Myself, Welcome, Birthday and Judaism week.
 Children will also be performing a Nativity this half term.

 RWI - Expectation for the end of term is children will know the 25 single letter sounds and be able to blend them orally in words i.e. know c-a-t says cat.

 Maths - Sort and compare numbers, secure number knowledge to 5 (recognising different representations, subitising) more or less and equal too and exploring 4 sided shapes.

 Topics - Friendships and Animals, Stars and Space, Christmas, Autumn/Winter